 He’s also a “matchmaker” – hopefully you’ll find someone willing to share (not your entire life I’m afraid.
 No miracles here!) the night with you and have fun.
 If you’ve heard about saints’ statues without heads, it’s because someone asked for a favour… but the saint was occupied and didn’t listen to their prayers.
 Well… Italians do it too.

-The festival includes a huge parade, concerts, cinema, mass weddings, sailing and other sports… and of course: Arraiais.
-The best definition of arraial is: Popular music playing loud while you’re dancing and grabbing some grilled sardines on top of bread in one hand and a glass of red wine in the other hand!
+The festival usually includes a huge parade, concerts, cinema, mass weddings, sailing and other sports… and of course: Arraiais.
+The best definition of arraial is: Popular music playing loud while you’re dancing and grabbing some grilled sardines on top of bread in one hand and a glass of red wine in the other!